 Saving precious time

-But a more accessible solution such as more efficient scanning with wearables such as the ProGlove(link) can also save a lot of time.
-An employee often has to perform small actions with a hand scanner, such as grabbing the scanner and looking at the screen.
-This may only take a few seconds, but calculated over hundreds of employees and a longer period of time, there is a lot to be gained from this.
+But a more accessible solution such as scanning more efficiently with wearables such as the ProGlove(link) can also save a lot of time.
+With a handheld scanner, an employee often has to perform small actions such as grabbing the scanner and looking at the screen.
+This may only take a few seconds, but calculated over hundreds of employees and a longer period of time, there are a lot of gains to be made here.
 These are some examples of how your warehouse could operate more efficiently.

 Automating and optimizing processes can also prevent many errors.
 Making a mistake in a warehouse process can be costly, which is why it is important to minimize the chance of errors.